-Applebee’s replies customers comments on time greet customers with the first name, apologizes and give a phone number for offline conversation.
+Applebee replies to customers’ comments on time, greets customers with their first name, apologizes, and gives a phone number for offline conversation.
 And it does all these under 280 characters.

 9. Streamline your social media customer service process

 No matter how hard you try to take your business to new heights, but without social media, it is difficult to reach the goal.
-Your customers may connect with your business through various social channels.
-Research says, 90% of businesses are predicted to leverage the power of social media for better customer service.
+90% of businesses are predicted to leverage the power of social media for better customer service.

-- REVE Chat – REVE Chat is an omnichannel live chat platform that streamlines customer conversations across social channel like Facebook and other channels like Viber, Telegram to deliver unified support to the customers over their preferred channel.
+- REVE Chat: REVE Chat is an omnichannel live chat platform that streamlines customer conversations across social channels like Facebook, Viber, Telegram to deliver a unified support experience.

 10. Social media is all about visual engagement

-Social media is a continuous engagement process.
-It plays a key role in today’s customer communication.
+Social media is a continuous engagement process that plays a vital role in customer communication.
 According to visual content marketing statistics, 32% of marketers say visual images are the most important form of content for their business.